swaptacular/swpt_accounts/protocol.rst

 .. [#zero-min-amount] If ``min_locked_amount`` is zero, and there are no other impediments to the transfer, the transfer MUST be prepared successfully even when the amount available on the account is zero or less.
 (In this case, the secured amount will be zero.)
+This is useful, for example, when the sender want to verify that the recipient's account exist and accepts incoming transfers.

 FinalizeTransfer